-The resonant feature strength (for each uncertainty reduction factor) that would allow a significant detection of the resonant feature in 95% (19 out of 20) of cases is also of interest.
+The resonant feature strength (for each uncertainty reduction factor) that would allow a significant detection of the resonant feature in 95 per cent (19 out of 20) of cases is also of interest.
 It is at this level of confidence that we expect a radar with such an orbital measurement uncertainty (or uncertainty reduction) to be able to detect a swarm of that resonant feature size.
-For an uncertainty reduction factor of 4, values $\sim 10\%$ greater than those in Figure 26 are required to achieve a significant resonant peak in 95% of cases.
-For an uncertainty reduction factor of 8, values 11-17% greater are required.
-The bold points in Figure 26 demonstrate the 10-17% improvement in the results required to provide a 95% probability of detecting the resonant swarm in the given values.
+For an uncertainty reduction factor of 4, values $\sim \!
+10$ per cent greater than those in Fig. 26 are required to achieve a significant resonant peak in 95 per cent of cases.
+For an uncertainty reduction factor of 8, values 11-17 per cent greater are required.
+The bold points in Fig. 26 demonstrate the 10-17 per cent improvement in the results required to provide a 95 per cent probability of detecting the resonant swarm in the given values.

-If one year of data from a swarm close-approach year is available, then the expected proportion of resonant swarm particles will be higher than in a general dataset: it may be as high as 20-30% for a strong swarm encounter year (see Section 9.3).
-If this is the case, it is possible that a radar with an improvement of measurement uncertainties of only a factor of 4-5 could detect this resonant swarm (see Figure 26).
-The required improvement in uncertainties will depend on whether there are approximately the same number of radar-sized swarm particles as visual-sized particles.
-However, as long as the resonant swarm results in a 5-6% increase in radar-sized particles, a radar with uncertainties one tenth of those of the CMOR dataset used here should be capable of detecting the swarm.
+If one year of data from a swarm close-approach year is available, then the expected proportion of resonant swarm particles will be higher than in a general data set: it may be as high as 20-30 per cent for a strong swarm encounter year (see Section 9.3).
+If this is the case, it is possible that a radar with an improvement of measurement uncertainties of only a factor of 4-5 could detect this resonant swarm (see Fig. 26).
+The required improvement in uncertainties will depend on whether there is approximately the same number of radar-sized swarm particles as visual-sized particles.
+However, as long as the resonant swarm results in a 5-6 per cent increase in radar-sized particles, a radar with uncertainties one tenth of those of the CMOR data set used here should be capable of detecting the swarm.